Writing Picture Books

 Repititions of words and phrases plays an important part in picture book stories.
 It can help give a rhythm to a story and small children love to join in with the parts they know.
 I expect you remember chanting I'll huff and I'll puff and I'll blow your house down with the big, bad wolf or growling Who's been sitting in my chair? with the three bears.
 Both these stories also illustrate the way the number three can add rhythm to a picture book.
 Repeating something three times, grouping adjectives in threes and letting the character fail twice but succeed the third time all give a satisfactory feel to a story.

 Of course, the words are only part of a picture book.
 The illustrations are a vital part of the story telling process, helping the story come alive and adding details which the text doesn't provide.
 As you write, imagine the pictures which could accompany it and don't waste words on information they can convey.
 Make sure you include plenty of action in a variety of settings to provide scope for the artist.
 Pages and pages of almost identical pictures of people talking are unlikely to capture a child's attention.

-You don't have to draw the pictures yourself or find an artist - the publisher will do that if they like your story.
+Unless you're self-publishing, you don't have to draw the pictures yourself or find an artist - the publisher will do that if they like your story.
 But do give some thought to how the story may fit on the pages.
 A standard picture book has 32 pages but some of these are used for the title page, copyright information and end papers so your story usually has to fit on twelve double page spreads (although occasionally there are 14).
 If you think about a possible layout, you can adjust your story to produce cliff hangers to encourage children to turn the pages.

 Once you've written your story, go through it again and again, adjusting and rewriting as you go until you are sure you can't make it any better.
 Then put it away for a few days and come back to it again with a fresh eye so you can spot even more ways to cut and improve the text.